Before we start a game we'll need to make some basic choices and set some global settings in Big Picture mode.

-Enter Big Picture mode by clicking the gamepad icon in the upper right corner of the Steam client (You can use the Steam Controller Configurator outside of Big Picture mode, but you'll need to enter it in order to set things up).
+Enter Big Picture mode by clicking the gamepad icon in the upper right corner of the Steam client (You can use the Steam Input Configurator outside of Big Picture mode, but you'll need to enter it in order to set things up).

 Step 3: Controller Settings

 If you are using a Playstation 4, Xbox One, Xbox 360, or generic controller, make sure you have the corresponding configuration support boxes checked:

 Also make sure your controller(s) is/are plugged in.
 All detected controllers compatible with the Configurator will show up on this screen.